 Both the bigger and smaller ones are a sight to behold – the bodies in the latter are buried in the foetal position, the idea being you are carried in the womb that way, and should go out as such – and impressive indeed for their ingenuity in being secured so high up the side of the overhanging cliff.
 Sure it may be a step down in terms of splendour compared to bombastic mausoleums such as the Pyramids, but giddily perched as they are from the craggy cliff face, they do exude a different sort of grandeur all of their own.

-Not that I was contemplating shouting in to the valley, but I could see where he was coming from.
-He went on to recount a few stories of people falling to their deaths in the days before compulsory guides and railings alongside the walkways: the tale of the European tourist who walked backwards over the precipice while trying to capture a photograph brought a wry grin to my face.
-Sure you might have died in the sacred valley, but as an outsider a burial in a hanging coffin isn’t an option.
+Not that I was contemplating shouting into the valley, but I could see where he was coming from.
+He went on to recount a few stories of people falling to their deaths in the days before compulsory guides and railings alongside the walkways: the tale of the European tourist who walked back over the precipice while trying to capture a photograph brought a wry grin to my face.
+Sure you might have died in the sacred valley, but as an outsider, a burial in a hanging coffin isn’t an option.